|Flash Pass Attraction|

 |Ride Colors||Red, White, & Blue|

 Before Texas SkyScreamer existed, this area of the park was occupied by Texas Chute Out.
 Texas Chute Out was a Intamin Parachute Tower that operated inside the park from 1976 to 2012.
 Standing at 225 feet tall, Chute Out gave riders a great observation experience over the park.

 The ride consisted of a basket attached to parachutes that ran along a stationary cable.
-For a short time guests could ride in stand-up baskets.
+For some time, guests could ride in stand-up baskets.
 During Holiday in the Park, Texas Chute Out was decorated with a star and red string lights to look like a large Christmas tree.

 Before the ride closed, it was one of the very last parachute tower rides in existence.
-In 2012, the ride was imploded as a method of demolition.
+In 2012, the ride was imploded and scrapped.

 When Texas SkyScreamer opened in 2013 it was the tallest ride of its kind in the world.
 This was a short-lived record as just one year later Six Flags New England built a model that is 15 feet taller.
 SkyScreamer rides are quite popular within the Six Flags chain.
 As of 2017, there are ten different models.
 These parks include: St. Louis, Discovery Kingdom, La Ronde, Great Adventure, Fiesta Texas, Six Flags Over Georgia, New England, Six Flags Mexico, and Six Flags America.